mateusznitka/protocolsmanager/README.md

 * Showing serial number or inventory number in one or two columns
 * Possibility to add custom rows
 * Possibility to add notes to export
-## What's new in 1.2?
+## What's new in 1.1.2?
+* Custom rows
+* You can change orientation
-* Fixed bug with not showing inventory number if serial doesn't exist in one column mode.
+* You can show serial and inventory number in one or separate columns
-* Created [Wiki](https://github.com/mateusznitka/protocolsmanager/wiki/) with detailed documentation.
+* Notes to export
+* Style changes - larger checkboxes, fonts
 ## Compatibility
 GLPI 9.3 or higher.
 ***NOTE:*** in GLPI 9.3.x, you have to modify /inc/generate.class.php - search and replace: **GLPI_UPLOAD_DIR** to **GLPI_TMP_DIR**.
-## Documentation
-There is [Wiki](https://github.com/mateusznitka/protocolsmanager/wiki/) available with detailed instructions about installation, using and configuration of plugin.
 ## Instalation
 1. Download and extract package
 2. Copy protocolsmanager folder to GLPI plugins directory